umbraco/UmbracoDocs/file-naming-conventions.md

 # Multi version documentation conventions

-To support multi version documentation have introduce these conventions.
+To support multi version documentation we have introduce these conventions.

 1) a file without a version postfix is about the current and most recent version
 2) add a new file with a version postfix